 - A new developer is in charge of domain Z? so go develop inside Z domain

-- The domain W could be uncoupled into a micro-service?
-So take the domain W into a micro-service (not so easy like saying, but more easy with DDD)
+- The domain W could be uncoupled into a microservice?
+So take the domain W into a microservice (not so easy like saying, but you get it).

-As I said before, there is no "right way" to do a DDD structure, after learning about this pattern we are now working with the structure shown in this article.
+As I said before, there is no "right way" to do a structure for DDD.
+After learning about this software development approach we are now working with the structure shown in this article.
 But it is an ongoing process, you have to keep evolving to get the best productivity.